magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_field_computation.md

 ## Functional Interface

-All above computations demonstrate the convenient object oriented interface of Magpylib.
+All above computations demonstrate the convenient object-oriented interface of Magpylib.
 However, there are instances when it is better to work with the functional interface instead.

 1. Reduce overhead of Python objects
 2. Complex computation instances